PreMiD/Presences/.github/CONTRIBUTING.md

 - If you make modifications to a Presence and change at least a **QUARTER** of the Presence's codebase, you are allowed to add yourself as a contributor.
 Contact a `Presence Verifier` for more information about this subject.
 - Make sure the modifications are useful.
 These may include fixes (code and typos), additions (descriptions and tags), etc. Do **NOT** change images if they are not outdated and have a decent resolution.
 - Confirm that your changes work before publishing.
 Do **NOT** create pull requests without knowing the outcome of your changes.
-- When you make changes to the presence, modify the `presence.ts` file and compile it, do not make changes to the `presence.js` file directly.
+- When you make changes to a presence, modify the `presence.ts` file and compile it, do not make changes to the `presence.js` file directly.

 # Verification